-Kangaroo Island is much bigger than most people realise, so a 4-7 night stay is recommended to fully appreciate and experience the beauty of Kangaroo Island.
+A 4-7 night stay is recommended to fully appreciate and experience the beauty of this unique location.

 Travel From Adelaide